 The Fresno Chile jalapeño pepper is closely related to the Señorita pepper.
 However, it takes less time to grow to maturity and produces smaller, milder fruit.
-The peppers are small in size measuring only about 2 inches in length.
-On the Scoville scale these peppers are registered as mild reaching only 300–400 SHU.
+The peppers are small in size, measuring only about two inches in length.
+On the Scoville scale, these peppers are registered as mild, reaching only 300–400 SHU.

-The Mucho Nacho jalapeño pepper is a fast maturing hybrid.
-The plant can reach full maturity in sixty-eight days, from seed to harvest.
-The peppers from this plant are longer in length, about 4 inches.
-This pepper is known for its large size and flavor without extensive heat.
+The Mucho Nacho jalapeño pepper is a fast-maturing hybrid.
+The plant can reach full maturity in 68 days, from seed to harvest.
+The peppers from this plant are longer in length, at about four inches.
+This pepper is known for its large size and for being flavorful without having excessive heat.

-Jalapeños and other hot pepper varieties grow best in a sandy loam soil, which is classified as soil consisting of approximately equal parts sand, silt, and clay.
-Well-drained sandy loam soil is ideal for growing warm-weather produce such as peppers, tomatoes, melons, and citrus.
+Jalapeños and other hot pepper varieties grow best in well-drained, sandy, loam soil (soil consisting of approximately equal parts sand, silt, and clay).
 In addition to the texture and consistency of the soil, jalapeño producers also monitor the pH levels and soil nutrients (nitrogen, phosphorous, and potassium).
 Pepper plants grow optimally in slightly-acidic soil with a pH between 6.0–6.8.
 The soil can be supplemented with starter solutions of nitrogen, phosphorous, and potassium to ensure rapid growth after the transplantation.
 Plants that do not grow rapidly enough will begin to bloom and fruit set, leaving small or stunted plants.
-Stunted plants will not produce as large of yields, and can be less robust against the weather.
+Stunted plants will produce lower yields and can be less robust against the weather.

 Planting and Irrigation

-Jalapeños peppers can be planted using two different methods, direct seeding or transplanting.
-There are two planting seasons for producing jalapeños, a spring period (March–April) and a fall period (late July–August).
-Direct seeding in the spring should occur once soil temperatures are above 60⁰F, whereas direct seeding in the fall should occur approximately 120 days prior to the first frost.
+Jalapeños peppers can be planted in the spring (March–April) or fall (late July–August), by direct seeding or by transplanting.
+Direct seeding in the spring generally occurs once soil temperatures are above 60 ℉, whereas direct seeding in the fall typically occurs approximately 120 days prior to the first frost.
 Transplanting, the more common of the two methods, should occur after the last frost in the spring and approximately 85–100 days prior to the first frost in the fall.
 Transplanting is often preferred over direct seeding due to easier weed control, more consistent fruit set, and reduced seed cost.

-Prior to transplanting, jalapeño plants are typically grown in greenhouses.
-After about 4-6 weeks of growth, they are transplanted either by hand or machine into the fields.
-Transplanted peppers are often spaced 12-16 inches apart in rows with approximately 36 inches between.
-For direct seeding methods, seeds are planted in raised beds with an average of 2-6 inches between seedlings.
+Prior to transplanting, jalapeño plants are usually grown in greenhouses.
+After about 4 to 6 weeks of growth, they are transplanted either by hand or machine into the fields.
+Transplanted peppers are typically spaced 12 to 16 inches apart in rows with approximately 36 inches between them.
+For direct seeding methods, seeds are planted in raised beds with an average of 2 to 6 inches between seedlings.

-Pepper varieties are warm climate crops, and can be highly sensitive to extreme weather exposure.
-Optimum fruit set yields the best when the temperature stays within the range of 65⁰-80⁰ F. Jalapeños and chili peppers tend to be more robust than bell pepper plants and can maintain proper growth and fruit set at higher temperatures.
-For jalapeño growth specifically, the combination of hot days (85⁰-95⁰F) with cool nights (65⁰-70⁰F) provides the optimal environment for high fruit yield.
+Pepper varieties are warm climate crops and can be highly sensitive to extreme weather exposure.
+Optimum fruit set yields are the best when the temperature stays within the range of 65–80 ℉.
+Jalapeños and chili peppers tend to be more robust than bell pepper plants and can maintain proper growth and fruit set at higher temperatures.
+For jalapeño growth specifically, the combination of hot days (85–95 ℉) with cool nights (65–70 ℉) provides the optimal environment for high fruit yield.

-Jalapeño crops require moderate to high amounts of watering, depending on the surrounding environment.
-In more humid areas, moisture stressing seedlings 25–30 days after planting can facilitate better root development.
-In drier climates, moisture stressing the seedlings might not have the same effect.
+Jalapeño crops require moderate to high amounts of water, depending on the surrounding environment.
+In more humid areas, moisture stressing the seedlings 25–30 days after planting can facilitate better root development.
+In drier climates, moisture stressing seedlings might not have the same effect.
 For commercial jalapeño production, overhead and drip irrigation are the two most common methods used for watering crops.
-Proper irrigation is crucial to these warm climate plants to maintain consistent soil moisture.
-If under-watered, pepper plants can have a difficult time recovering from drought and can cause shedding of flowers and fruit.
-Over-watering can cause root-rotting and growth of plant harming organisms.
+Proper irrigation is crucial to these warm-climate plants to maintain consistent soil moisture.
+Pepper plants can have a difficult time recovering from drought and under watering can cause shedding of flowers and fruit.
+Over watering can cause root-rotting and growth of plant-harming organisms.